kdoore/cs1335-gitbook-S16/menu_buttons.md

 ### Menu Code:
-In the code below, we have created the Menu Class, we've added 3 button objects, they are initialized in the constructor and we've created a display() and click() method.
-Within the Menu display() method, we simply call the display() method for each button.
-However, right now these buttons don't have the required logic needed for them to function as a menu, we need to add logic to the click() method.
-Right now each of these buttons each works independently.
+In the code below, we have created the Menu Class, we've added 3 button objects, they are initialized in the constructor and we've created a ``display()`` and ``click()`` method.
+Within the Menu ``display()`` method, we simply call the ``display()`` method for each button.
+However, right now these buttons don't have the required logic needed for them to function as a menu, we still need to add additional control logic to the ``click()`` method.
+Currently, each of these buttons each works independently.

-What code do we need to add to create the radio button behavior?
 ```
 class Menu{